NWP Cardiologist addresses new blood pressure guidelines

 NWP Chief of Cardiology Tim Jacobson feels positive about the new blood pressure guidelines issued recently by the American Heart Association, the American College of Cardiology, and nine other groups, and furthermore he’s pleased that national media spread the word about the change.

-“It helps us frame conversations with patients and helps give context to why we’re asking them to get their blood pressure lower,” he told the Portland Tribune in an article published this week that addresses the changes in the guidelines.
+“It helps us frame conversations with patients and helps give context to why we’re asking them to get their blood pressure lower,” he told the Portland Tribune in an article published this week.

 “The national media focus on this topic is actually quite helpful for us when we have to see patients at the clinic, because they’re primed for a discussion about this topic,” he said.
 “They may have already read a little bit about the importance of controlling their blood pressure.”